Bardolph-Automation-Inc/bardolph/docs/language.rst

     printf "{}" hue

     assign fmt2 "{}"
-    printf fmt2 hue   # ERROR.
+    printf fmt2 hue   # Error.
 Must be a literal or a macro.

 It's possible to use named fields, which can give you cleaner code: